Set up an appliance for servers in a VMware environment

 If validation fails, you can select a Failed status to see the validation error.
 Fix the issue, and then select Revalidate credentials to reattempt validation of the credentials.

-To start vCenter Server discovery, in Step 3: Provide server credentials to perform software inventory, agentless dependency analysis and discovery of SQL Server instances and databases, select Start discovery.
+To start vCenter Server discovery, in Step 3: Provide server credentials to perform software inventory, agentless dependency analysis, discovery of SQL Server instances and databases and discovery of ASP.NET web apps in your VMware environment., select Start discovery.
 After the discovery is successfully initiated, you can check the discovery status by looking at the vCenter Server IP address or FQDN in the sources table.

 How discovery works